Delivering investments in our transport network

 - Deliver the second Strategic Transport Projects Review by 2020

-- Open the Aberdeen Western Peripheral Route
+- The final section of the Aberdeen Western Peripheral Route opened to traffic on 19 February 2019

 - Continue the A9 and A96 dualling programmes and construction of the £30 million A77 Maybole bypass

 Since 2007, we have supported our transport systems with over £20 billion investment across trunk roads, rail, buses, ferries and air services as well as active travel, including delivery of the iconic £1.35 billion Queensferry Crossing and the M8/M73/M74 Motorway Improvements projects.
-Building on this, the second Strategic Transport Projects Review will identify the strategic transport infrastructure investments required to support Scotland’s economy over the next 20 years.

 The construction of the £30 million A77 Maybole bypass will remove a constraint on our important route to the ports at Cairnryan as well as removing traffic from the town itself, making it a better place to live.